OmMistry25/-inference-2/model.md

    - Classification head Linear, GELU, Linear to number of labels
    - Boundary head predicts delta_start and delta_end in seconds, constrained to half of the window length
    - Optional actor head to re rank actors

+V-JEPA2 fusion
+If `use_vjepa2=true`, append V-JEPA2 embeddings to the per-actor temporal tensor at each time step before the Transformer.
+Add a small projection MLP to match hidden size.

 Shapes
 - Input [T, F_total]